yehjaemin/raytracer/README.md

 - integrator is broken while working on cameras
   - successfully building but error on command
   - changed private camera to pointer
-  - bug in Film::writeFrame() causing segfault
+  - fixed pointer to closed ofstream bug in Film::writeFrame()
+    - out.ppm still doesn't have main body
 - set up camera transforms and modify pixel lookup in render()
 - move basic integrator into its own file and directory
 - film uses shared_ptr because camera gets copied into integrator